 The product candidates we intend to develop have not gained marketing approval in the U.S., and we cannot guarantee that we will ever have marketable products.
 Our business is substantially dependent on our ability to complete the development of, obtain marketing approval for, and successfully commercialize our current and future product candidates in a timely manner.
 We cannot commercialize our product candidates in the United States without first obtaining approval from the FDA to market each product candidate.
-Our product candidates could fail to receive marketing approval for many reasons, including among others:
+Our product candidates could face substantial delays or even fail to receive marketing approval for many reasons, including among others:

-- the FDA may disagree with the design or implementation of our clinical trials; - the FDA could determine that we cannot rely on Section 505(b)(2) for our current or future product candidates; and - the FDA may determine that we have identified the wrong reference listed drug or drugs or that approval of our Section 505(b)(2) application for any of our product candidates is blocked by patent or non-patent exclusivity of the reference listed drug or drugs.
+- The FDA may decide that additional CMC, nonclinical and clinical studies would be needed for the approval of Renazorb; - the FDA may disagree with the design, implementation, or interpretation of data of our CMC, preclinical, or clinical studies; - the FDA could determine that we cannot rely on specific regulatory approval pathway, e.g., Section 505(b)(2), for our current or future product candidates; and - the FDA may determine that we have identified the wrong reference listed drug or drugs or that approval of our regulatory application for any of our product candidates is blocked by patent or non-patent exclusivity of the reference listed drug or drugs.

 In addition, the process of seeking regulatory clearance or approval to market the product candidates we intend to develop is expensive and time consuming and, notwithstanding the effort and expense incurred, clearance or approval is never guaranteed.
-If we are not successful in obtaining timely clearance or approval of our product candidates from the FDA, we may never be able to generate significant revenue and may be forced to cease operations.
+If we are not successful in obtaining timely clearance or approval of our product candidates from the FDA, we may never be able to generate anticipated revenue and may be forced to cease operations.
 The NDA process is costly, lengthy and uncertain.
 Any NDA application filed by us will have to be supported by extensive data, including, but not limited to, technical, pre-clinical, clinical, manufacturing and labeling data, to demonstrate to the FDA's satisfaction the safety and efficacy of the product for its intended use.

 Obtaining clearances or approvals from the FDA and from the regulatory agencies in other countries is an expensive and time-consuming process and is uncertain as to outcome.
-The FDA and other agencies could ask us to supplement our submissions, collect non-clinical data, conduct additional clinical trials or engage in other time-consuming actions, or it could simply deny our applications.
+The FDA and other agencies could ask us to supplement our submissions, collect new CMC or non-clinical data, conduct additional clinical trials or engage in other time-consuming actions, or it could simply deny our applications.
 In addition, even if we obtain an NDA approval or pre-market approvals in other countries, the approval could be revoked or other restrictions imposed if post-market data demonstrate safety issues or lack of effectiveness.
-We cannot predict with certainty how, or when, the FDA will act.
+We cannot predict with certainty how, or when, the FDA or other regulatory agencies will act.
 If we are unable to obtain the necessary regulatory approvals, our financial condition and cash flow may be adversely affected, and our ability to grow domestically and internationally may be limited.
 Additionally, even if cleared or approved, our products may not be approved for the specific indications that are most necessary or desirable for successful commercialization or profitability.